 As well as a partially obfuscated version located here :

-Although this type of attack may not be common due to its complexity, it remains highly effective since it has targeted commonly used WordPress themes.
+Although this type of attack may not be common due to its complexity, it remains highly effective since it has targeted commonly used CDN for WordPress themes.
 Its effectiveness also lies in its multilayered approach that uses obfuscation,encryption, multiple domains and other forms of self protecting. enabling it in becoming increasingly difficult to detect through these advanced black hat techniques which hide their real purpose.

 For individuals and organizations, the dealing with this level of sophistication requires a multifaceted approach.